 - 1 teaspoon fresh thyme (or 1/4 teaspoon dried)

-Melt the butter in a large pot over medium heat.
-Add the potatoes, carrots, celery and onion.
-Cook until the onions are tender (about 5 minutes).
+- In a large pot over medium heat, melt the butter.
+Add the potatoes, carrots, celery, and onion.
+Sauté 5 minutes, or until the onions are tender.

 - Stir in the flour until blended.
 Slowly whisk in the chicken stock, thyme, and nutmeg, salt, and pepper.
 Bring to a light boil over medium-high heat.
 Reduce the heat to medium.
 Stirring occasionally, simmer until the potatoes are fork tender.
 Reduce the heat to low to stop any boiling.